LeeWest89/holbertonschool-printf/README.md

 README.md
 /**
-this is group project being done by lee west and George Rogers */
+This is group project being done by lee west and George Rogers */